 Social Security disability benefits automatically change to retirement benefits when you attain full retirement age.
 The law does not allow a person to receive both retirement and disability benefits on one earnings record at the same time.

 With benefits for children, Social Security will re-evaluate the case when the child turns 18 years of age.
 The standards to qualify for disability for children differs from those for adults.
 Receiving benefits as a child does not automatically qualify someone for adult disability.

-Can I apply for both early retirement and Social Security disability?
+I will be turning 62 and can no longer work because of a medical condition, can I apply for both early retirement and Social Security disability?